ucdavis-bioinformatics-training/2021-March-Single-Cell-RNA-Seq-Analysis/data_reduction/Expression_Matrix.md

 	* Must not be a homopolymer, e.g. AAAAAAAAAA
 	* Must not contain N
 	* Must not contain bases with base quality < 10
 	* UMIs that are 1 mismatch away from a higher-count UMI are corrected to that UMI if they share a cell barcode and gene.

+### Read Trimming

+Cellranger only performs read trimming to 3' gene expression assays.

+A full length cDNA construct is flanked by the 30 bp template switch oligo (TSO) sequence, AAGCAGTGGTATCAACGCAGAGTACATGGG, on the 5' end and poly-A on the 3' end.
+Some fraction of sequencing reads are expected to contain either or both of these sequences, depending on the fragment size distribution of the sequencing library.
+Reads derived from short RNA molecules are more likely to contain either or both TSO and poly-A sequence than longer RNA molecules.

+In order to improve mapping, the TSO sequence is trimmed from the 5' end of read 2 and poly-A is trimmed from the 3' end prior to alignment.

+Tags ts:i and pa:i in the output BAM files indicate the number of TSO nucleotides trimmed from the 5' end of read 2 and the number of poly-A nucleotides trimmed from the 3' end, respectively.
+The trimmed bases are present in the sequence of the BAM record and are soft clipped in the CIGAR string.

 ### Alignment

 #### Genome Alignment
-cellranger uses an aligner called STAR, which performs splicing-aware alignment of reads to the genome. cellranger uses the transcript annotation GTF to bucket the reads into exonic, intronic, and intergenic, and by whether the reads align (confidently) to the genome.
+cellranger uses an aligner called Orbit (a wrapper around STAR), which performs splicing-aware alignment of reads to the genome. cellranger uses the transcript annotation GTF to bucket the reads into exonic, intronic, and intergenic, and by whether the reads align (confidently) to the genome.
 A read is exonic if at least 50% of it intersects an exon, intronic if it is non-exonic and intersects an intron, and intergenic otherwise.

 #### MAPQ adjustment
 For reads that align to a single exonic locus but also align to 1 or more non-exonic loci, the exonic locus is prioritized and the read is considered to be confidently mapped to the exonic locus with MAPQ 255.

 #### Transcriptome Alignment
 cellranger further aligns exonic reads to annotated transcripts, looking for compatibility.
 A read that is compatible with the exons of an annotated transcript, and aligned to the same strand, is considered mapped to the transcriptome.
 If the read is compatible with a single gene annotation, it is considered uniquely (confidently) mapped to the transcriptome.
 Only reads that are confidently mapped to the transcriptome are used for UMI counting.

+In certain cases, such as when the input to the assay consists of nuclei, there may be high levels of intronic reads generated by unspliced transcripts.
+In order to count these intronic reads, the cellranger count and cellranger multi pipelines can be run with the option 'include-introns'.

 ### UMI Counting